-In Fig. 11, we compare the synthesized sketches after different numbers of iterations of belief propagation.
-At the beginning (zero iteration), a sketch is synthesized from the sketch patches best matching input photo patches without considering smoothness constraint.
+In Figure 11, we compare the synthesized sketches after different numbers of iterations of belief propagation.
+At the beginning (0 iteration), a sketch is synthesized from the sketch patches best matching input photo patches without considering smoothness constraint.
 The result is noisy and has mosaic effect.
-Based on our statistic, more than 80 percent of these estimated sketch patches are subsequently corrected by Markov analysis.
+Based on our statistic, more than 80% of these estimated sketch patches are subsequently corrected by Markov analysis.
 Belief propagation quickly converges after five iterations and the quality of the synthesized sketch is greatly improved after belief propagation.

-In Fig. 12, we compare two different estimation methods: MMSE and MAP.
-MMSE estimation has a blurring effect.
-The results of MAP have sharper edges and more clear contours, and are more similar to the sketches drawn by the artist.
+In Figure 12, we compare two different estimation methods, MMSE and MAP.
+MMSE estimate has a blurring effect.
+The results of MAP have sharper edges and more clear contours and are more similar to the sketches drawn by the artist.

-In Fig. 13, we compare the sketch synthesis performance using the one-scale MRF model and the multiscale MRF model.
-Under the one-scale MRF model, when the patch size is small ( $10 \times 10$ ), some shadow texture and face structures, such as the lower part of the face contour and ear, are missing.
-These structures can be learned using patches of larger size.
-However, there is distortion and mosaic effect when the patch size is large ( $20 \times 20$ ).
-Using the multiscale MRF model, the result has less distortion and mosaic effect compared with the results learned only at the coarse resolution layer, and more face structures are synthesized compared with the results leant only at the fine resolution layer.
-Based on our empirical study, there is no significant improvement in the performance of sketch synthesis when increasing the numbers of layers to three or more.
+In Figure 13, we compare the sketch synthesis performance using the one scale MRF model and the multiscale MRF model.
+Under the one scale MRF model, when the patch size is small (10×10) , some shadow texture and face structures, such as the lower part of the face contour and ear, are missing.
+These structures can be learnt using patches of larger size.
+However, there is distortion and mosaic effect when the patch size is large (20×20) .
+Using the multiscale MRF model, the result has less distortion and mosaic effect compared with the results learnt only at the coarse resolution layer, and more face structures are synthesized compared with the results leant only at the fine resolution layer.
+Based on our empirical study there is no significant improvement on the performance of sketch synthesis when increasing the numbers of layers to three or more.